stevenguy/TriviaGame/README.md

 # TriviaGame

-Trivia Game with multiple questions and each question has time intervals limits to answer
+Trivia Game with multiple questions and each question has time interval limits to answer questions.

+Simple setup with JQuery scripts and objects.